-A Flood Study, Floodplain Risk Management Study and Floodplain Risk Management Plan for this catchment were completed in 2010.
+A Floodplain Risk Management Study and Plan for this catchment were completed in 2010 following a Flood Study in 2009.
 These studies were jointly funded by Council and the NSW Government.

-You can read completed studies and plans in the documents section of this page.
+You can read the 2009 Flood Study and 2010 Floodplain Risk Management Study and Plan in the Documents section of this page.

 For information about the Flood Study review, email or call us on (02) 4227 7111.

 There are currently no works in this catchment

 Debris Control Structures